dereksonderegger/444/docs/28_Advanced_Graphing.md

 We often need to graph countries or U.S. States.
 We might then fill the color of the state or countries by some variable.
 To do this, we need information about the shape and location of each country within some geographic coordinate system.
 The easiest system to work from is Latitude (how far north or south of the equator) and Longitude (how far east or west the prime meridian).

 ### Package `maps`
-The R package `maps` is one of the easiest way to draw a country or state map.
-I tend to use this package first because I can access world and regional maps fairly easily and I don't have to worry about map projections or coordinate systems or any fancy GIS encoding.
+The R package `maps` is one of the easiest way to draw a country or state map because it is built into the `ggplot` package.
 Unfortunately it is fairly US specific.

 Because we might be interested in continents, countries, states/provinces, or counties, in the following discussion we'll refer to the geographic area of interest as a *region*.
 For `ggplot2` to interact with GIS type objects, we need a way to convert a GIS database of regions into a `data.frame` of a bunch of data points about the region's borders, where each data point is a Lat/Long coordinate and the region and sub-region identifiers.
 Then, to produce a map, we just draw a path through the data points.
 For regions like Hawaii's, which are composed of several non-contiguous areas, we include sub-regions so that the boundary lines don't jump from island to island.